ztnel/gcov-codecov/README.md

 Modified: 2022-01

-A sample repository for configuring C projects with `gcov` and `codecov`.
+A sample repository for configuring C projects with `cmake` `gcov` and `codecov`.
+Adapted from cpp cmake configuration: https://github.com/jhbell/cmake-gcov.

 ## Build
 Cmake project build and configuration